-> Examples: The full use of the solution requires manual work, for example, with bills, new application or application interface to get the required information, or replaces existing individual routines with a more integrated approach, thus helping your organization with mobility management.
+Examples: The full use of the solution requires manual work, for example, with bills, new application or application interface to get the required information or replaces existing individual routines with a more integrated approach, thus helping your organization with mobility management.

 Definitions: Increased ability to utilize travelling time for other tasks compared to the mode of transport your employees or customers usually use for the trips to your premises or back from your premises.
-One of the aspects of the attractiveness of the area where the customer organization is located.
+One of the aspects in the attractiveness of the area where the customer organization is located.

 Definitions: The physical and mental well-being of the employee or customer of the organization.
-Also, the opportunity for active mobility is used as a proxy for the quality of the public spaces, which is one of the aspects of the attractiveness of the area where the customer organization is located.
+Also, the opportunity for active mobility is used as a proxy for the quality of the public spaces, which is one of the aspects in the attractiveness of the area where the customer organization is located.

 Examples: The solution increased your possibilities to use human-powered modes of transport, for example, by adding new service, improving the infrastructure and urban space meant for human-powered modes of transportation, or restricting other modes of transportation in the area.